ApoorvSaxena/lozad.js/README.md

 - [Changelog](#changelog)
 - [License](#license)

-## Yet another Lazy Loading JavaScript library, why?
+## Why To Choose Lozad?
-Existing lazy loading libraries hook up to the scroll event or use a periodic timer and call `getBoundingClientRect()` on elements that need to be lazy loaded.
-This approach, however, is painfully slow as each call to `getBoundingClientRect()` forces the browser to re-layout the entire page and will introduce considerable jank to your website.
+Other lazy loading libraries hook up to the scroll event or use a periodic timer and call `getBoundingClientRect()` on elements that need to be lazy loaded.
+In this approach, each call to `getBoundingClientRect()` forces the browser to re-layout the entire page and will introduce considerable jank to your website, **thats why other libraries is painfully slow**

-Making this more efficient and performant is what [IntersectionObserver](https://developers.google.com/web/updates/2016/04/intersectionobserver) is designed for, and it’s landed in Chrome 51.
+Making this more **efficient and performant** is what [IntersectionObserver](https://developers.google.com/web/updates/2016/04/intersectionobserver) is designed for, and it’s landed in Chrome 51.
 IntersectionObservers let you know when an observed element enters or exits the browser’s viewport.

 ## Install